I Am Starting a Business… Do I Need a Contract?

-Starting a business can be an exhilarating and marvelous milestone in life.
-Entrepreneurs are usually occupied with ensuring their idea, service or product is ripe and ready for picking (metaphorically of course – unless you’re starting a fruit and veg business) by their customers or clients.
+Starting a business can be an exhilarating and marvellous milestone in life.
+Typically, entrepreneurs are usually occupied with ensuring their idea, service, or product is ripe and ready for picking (metaphorically of course – unless you’re starting a fruit and veg business) by their customers or clients.

-Often, up and coming business owners tend to neglect ensuring their contracts are drafted impeccably to cover various situations that could arise in the future.
+Up-and-coming business owners often ignore the need to draft contracts carefully to address potential future situations.
 A lack thereof has often led to: conflict and dispute, unnecessary time spent attempting to resolve the problem and even worse – litigation.

 What Exactly is a Contract?